 ULA’s worker campaigns have resulted in hundreds of thousands of dollars in compensation for victims of sexual harassment, accidents, and wage theft (the illegal underpayment of wages).
 In 2013, ULA initiated a year-long boycott at the Gourmet Heaven deli on Yale’s campus that was paying its workers $4 per hour, under the minimum wage.
 The pickets attracted so much attention that Yale administrators, the mayor’s office, the police department, and the Department of Labor met with ULA.
 As a result of these meetings, the DOL collaborated with the NHPD to arrest the owner and charge him with 40 counts of wage violations and larceny; and Yale decided not to renew the lease of the deli owner.

 Since 2012, ULA has organized in defense of immigrants detained under the “Secure Communities” program (S-Comm).
-Through sit-ins and direct actions targeting ICE and elected officials, ULA has gotten ICE to use prosecutorial discretion to free several immigrants from prison and deportation.
-In 2013, ULA enlisted the Connecticut Immigrant Rights Alliance (CIRA) to draft and pass a bill, the TRUST Act, to limit the participation of Connecticut law enforcement in S-Comm.
+Through sit-ins and direct actions targeting ICE and elected officials, ULA has gotten ICE to use prosecutorial discretion to free dozens of immigrants from prison and deportation.
+In 2013, ULA helped establish the Connecticut Immigrant Rights Alliance (CIRA) to draft and pass a bill, the TRUST Act, to limit the participation of Connecticut law enforcement in S-Comm.
 However, the Connecticut Department of Corrections (DOC) continued to hold people illegally on ICE requests, so ULA held a series of protests leading to negotiations with Governor Malloy, who agreed to change DOC policy.

 In 2014, Luis Piscil, one of the ULA leaders who was a victim of S-Comm, got together with other formerly incarcerated immigrants from around the country to sue Department of Homeland Security (DHS) to force changes in S-Comm and prosecutorial discretion.
 Piscil, a factory worker and father who is still in deportation proceedings, became a local and national spokesperson, telling his story to dozens of national and international news outlets.
 In November 2014, the Obama administration finally agreed to end S-Comm, citing protests by Connecticut and hundreds of counties and cities.
-Obama also reformed the prosecutorial discretion criteria and granted temporary relief from deportation to an estimate 4 million immigrants.